 Because the fleet of power cars and trailers were still in reasonably good condition, many of these classic Pullman coaches found new homes on tourist railroads across the country.
 Our 2628 was purchased from an equipment dealer in February 1985 for $3,500 by a group of Rochester Chapter members.

 For more than 20 years, our Lackawanna MU car was on display in Industry Yard, showing our visitors a typical mid-century commuter coach.
 Unfortunately, the years have not been kind to our car.
 The weight-saving materials used in the roof caused a reaction between the dissimilar metals and weakened the supports.
 The roof of our coach has suffered a partial collapse, exposing the interior of this car to the elements.
-We are currently seeking donations to allow us to stabilize the car and protect it from further deterioration.
-Please contact a museum manager if you can help.

 - Electric Multiple-Unit Coach